kvenegas1/BrianKim/Group Assignments/readme.md

 **A scope that explains the intended analysis and resulting visualizations for your project:**

-We will conduct a spatial analysis by measuring the proximity of parks and and other public recreation facilities to lower income census tracts.
+We will conduct a spatial analysis by measuring the proximity of parks and and other public recreation facilities to lower income and higher income census tracts.
 The resulting viualization will be a map of parks, and median household income by census tract.

 **A concluding paragraph of what insights you expect to gain from your research:**